 - 12.1 Green infrastructure is a network of multifunctional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities. - 12.2 Green infrastructure is not simply an alternative description for conventional open space.
-As a network it includes parks, open spaces, playing fields, woodlands, but also street trees, allotments and private gardens.
-It can also include streams, canals and other water bodies and features such as green roofs and walls.
-Green spaces also include sports and recreational sites and pitches. - 12.3 The following tables outline the types of infrastructure, lead organisation, known and planned provision, Local Plan impact/future provision and the key evidence base:
+As a network it includes parks, open spaces, playing fields, woodlands, but

+12.3 The following tables outline the types of infrastructure, lead organisation, known and planned provision, Local Plan impact/future provision and the key evidence base:
-Infrastructure Sports Pitches

-Type

-Lead EBC in consultation with SCC, Sport England and Private providers

-Responsibili

-ty

-Current Provision

-Playing pitch provision in Elmbridge comprises a mixed economy involving the public and voluntary sectors.
-The key providers are as follows:

-- Elmbridge Borough Council: The Council owns and manages playing pitches at 11 sites in the Borough. - Schools: Schools are major playing pitch providers in the Borough, although not all provision is community accessible. - Sports clubs: Voluntary sector sports clubs provide and run a range of playing pitches and outdoor sports facilities.

-The Full list of existing provision is available in the Playing Pitch Needs Assessment Study 2013:
+Infrastructure Type Sports Pitches Lead Responsibility EBC in consultation with SCC, Sport England and Private providers Current Provision Playing pitch provision in Elmbridge comprises a mixed economy involving the public and voluntary sectors.
+The key providers are as follows: Elmbridge Borough Council: The Council owns and manages playing pitches at 11 sites in the Borough.
+Schools: Schools are major playing pitch providers in the Borough, although not all provision is community accessible.
+Sports clubs: Voluntary sector sports clubs provide and run a range of playing pitches and outdoor sports facilities.
+The Full list of existing provision is available in the Playing Pitch Needs Assessment Study 2013: elmbridge.gov.uk/EasySiteWeb/GatewayLink.aspx?alld=33 98 Known Planned Provision The Council has commissioned a new Playing Pitch Strategy (PPS) 2018 with the evidence and recommendations to encompass all playing pitches in the Borough.

-https://www.elmbridge.gov.uk/EasySiteWeb/GatewayLink.aspx?alld =3398

-Known Planned Provision

-The Council has commissioned a new Playing Pitch Strategy (PPS) 2018 with the evidence and recommendations to encompass all playing pitches in the Borough.
 This will provide a baseline for current and future supply and demand assessments for each of the sports being considered.
 It will also set out a strategy towards playing pitch provision in the Borough in the short, medium and long term, with clear sport, area and site-specific recommendations and prioritised action plan.

-The objectives of the PPS are as follows:

-- To gather all available supply and demand data from a range of sources for all sports covered by the PPS and achieve a high response rate from clubs, educational establishments and other community organisations. - To analyse the current level of pitch provision within the Borough, taking into account availability for community usage. - To assess the quality of all pitches in the Borough and understand what improvements could be made to meet the needs of residents and sports clubs. - To compile a comprehensive database of the location and quality of all playing pitches in the Borough. - To consider how facilities such as changing rooms can be improved. - To identify the local demand for pitches and understand current trends.
+The objectives of the PPS are as follows: To gather all available supply and demand data from a range of sources for all sports covered by the PPS and achieve a high response rate from clubs, educational establishments and other community organisations.
+To analyse the current level of pitch provision within the Borough, taking into account availability for community usage.

+- To assess the quality of all pitches in the Borough and understand what improvements could be made to meet the needs of residents and sports clubs.
+To compile a comprehensive database of the location and quality of all playing pitches in the Borough.
+To consider how facilities such as changing rooms can be improved.
+To identify the local demand for pitches and understand current trends.
 To provide recommendations to address the key issues around playing pitch provision, protection and enhancement.
 To support and inform the Local Plan and development policies and conform with the requirements of National Policy.
 To identify what opportunities exist to expand the local provision.
 To aid sports development and increase participation in sport/physical activity.
 To support health and wellbeing of residents.
 To provide a robust evidence base that can be used by multiple Council departments and other stakeholders for a wide range of projects.
 To ensure that the PPS is regularly monitored and updated.
-Local Plan Impact/Futu re Provision The PPS update will provide the information required for the new Local Plan.
+Local Plan The PPS update will provide the information required for the new Local Plan.
 The IDP will be updated as required.
-TO TOVISION EBC will continue to consult once the exact location and number of new developments is known.
+Impact/Future Provision Thew Local Flam.
+The IDF will be updated as required.
+EBC will continue to consult once the exact location and number of new developments is known.
 Key Evidence Base Emerging EBC Playing Pitch Strategy